 He first tells the virgins that they need to “Gather” their “rose-buds” while they are still able.
-This line is not of the poet’s own creation, but rather comes from Ausonius or Virgil.
-It is in reference to a Latin phrase which asks that one utilize their beauty before it is gone.
+This line is not of the poet’s own creation but rather comes from Ausonius or Virgil.
+It is in reference to a Latin phrase that asks that one utilize their beauty before it is gone.
 One should “gather” or pick up the beautiful items of life they may not have access to once their own beauty is gone.

 No matter whether one heeds his warning or not, the speaker makes sure the reader remembers that “Time” is going to continue to fly.
 It is moving whether one takes advantage of it or not.

-In the concluding couplet of this section it becomes clear that it is one’s own beauty the speaker does not want to go to waste.
+In the concluding couplet of this section, it becomes clear that it is one’s own beauty.
+The speaker does not want to go to waste.
 He sees time as damaging to women and that they must do everything they can to use their looks while they’re young.

 The glorious lamp of heaven, the sun,

 The sooner will his race be run,

 In the second quatrain, the speaker turns to one of the natural elements of the world that tell of the passing of time, the sun.
 It is referred to as the “glorious lamp of heaven.”
 The sun is directly connected to God in that it shines his light down upon the earth.
 Just like God, there is no way to control it.
 The sun will continue to rise, getting higher and higher as if it is racing the other elements of the world.

 The rising leads directly into the part of life the speaker sees women as having to fear, the “setting.”
 The peak of one’s life is only one more step to eventual decline.

 That age is best which is the first,

 Times still succeed the former.